BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Expert Rider

-**ACTIVE/PASSIVE RULES**

-- **Riding Dagger** `ACTIVE` - Whenever an enemy model resolves a strike against Sharku (but not his warg) and fails To Wound, Sharku may immediately make one Strength 4 Strike against that model.
+- **Riding Dagger** `ACTIVE`

+Whenever an enemy model resolves a strike against Sharku (but not his warg) and fails To Wound, Sharku may immediately make one Strength 4 Strike against that model.

-- **Fury of the Pack** `ACTIVE` - Whilst he has the Cavalry keyword, whenever Sharku Charges he gains Fight 5 and Attack 3 for the rest of the turn.
+- **Fury of the Pack** `ACTIVE`

+Whilst he has the Cavalry keyword, whenever Sharku Charges he gains Fight 5 and Attack 3 for the rest of the turn.

 </div>